How Long Will An RV Battery Run The Furnace? + Calculations

 What happens if my RV battery runs out of power in cold weather?

-How does cold weather affect battery performance?
+How does cold affect RV batteries and performance?

-Can I use solar panels to power my furnace?
+Can solar panels run my RV furnace?

 Do other appliances affect furnace runtime?